kang-cao-corgi/coj/notes.md

 ### 12. Read the Bible knowing the purpose of God

 #### knowing God is faith
-- unbelievers: deny the existance of God
+- unbelievers: deny the existence of God
 - the antichrist: denies the fact that Jesus came in flesh (they do not believe Jesus is Son of God, incarnation of God)
 - cults: insist on salvation other than Jesus